hughesadam87/pyparty/README.rst

     git clone https://github.com/hugadams/pyparty.git

-This will not install any dependencies (see above)
+This will not install any dependencies.

 Related Libraries